GrottoPress/jentil/README.md

 Jentil is a modern WordPress theme, suitable for use as a parent theme from which child themes can be derived.

-It features powerful content options which allows to configure posts display on archives right from the customizer.
+It features powerful content options which allows to configure how posts display on archives right from the customizer.

 Jentil features six layout options, configured via the customizer and post meta boxes.